 An integrated six-year program is open to applicants who have completed medical school.
 This program was initiated in 1999, and currently three residents are selected through the NRMP each year.
 During the first two years of the program residents will complete the prerequisite general surgery training, as well as have exposure to basic concepts in plastic surgery through Harvard affiliated teaching hospitals (Brigham and Women’s Hospital and Massachussetts General Hospital).
 Upon completion of the first two years, the residency training during the PGY-3 through PGY-6 years will focus solely on plastic surgical residency training.

-In addition to rotations through the various General Surgery services at the respective hospitals, integrated residents also rotate through a variety of ancillary services including anesthesia, neurosurgery, orthopedic surgery, dermatology, and oral/maxillofacial surgery.
+In addition to rotations through the various General Surgery services at the respective hospitals, integrated residents also rotate through a variety of ancillary services including anesthesia, neurosurgery, orthopedic surgery, dermatology, oculoplastic surgery, facial plastic surgery, and oral/maxillofacial surgery.
 During the first two years of training, integrated residents also spend a significant number of months rotating through the divisions of plastic surgery at each respective teaching hospital in order to establish early exposure to the field, and to establish early and lasting mentoring relationships with the faculty and more senior residents.

-There is no distinction made between the integrated residents in their final four years of training and the independent residents.
+There is no distinction made between the integrated residents in their final three years of training and the independent residents.
 The PGY 3-6 rotations take place at all the teaching hospitals and the residents work with all faculty within the Harvard program.

 Resident operative experience across the services within the Harvard Plastic Surgery Residency Program is tremendous.
 There are over 30 core faculty members in the Harvard plastic surgery teaching services.
 Members of our faculty have unique, specialized, clinical and research interests and provide a valuable resource in and out of the operating room for the comprehensive training of residents in the full breadth of plastic and reconstructive surgery.
 Residents track their cases on the ACGME online operative log system, and these logs are reviewed regularly by the Program Director to ensure that each resident’s operative experience is adequate in terms of number and diversity.
 Residents in the Harvard program graduate with caselog numbers that easily exceed the minimum number of required cases for board eligibility.